tarasglek/endgame-trackball-firmware/README.md

 ```sh
 docker run --rm -v "$(pwd):/workspace" -v "$(pwd)/output:/output" endgame-firmware
 ```

+You can customize the building process by copying `build_trackball.sh` to `build_trackball_local.sh` and tweak that as needed.

+If you ever need to re-run `west init -l app && west update`, just run `rm -rf zmk/.west` then re-build docker with `docker build -t endgame-firmware .`

 #### GitHub Actions
 Fork the `endgame-trackball-config` repository.
 Any commit will trigger an action that will build the firmware for you.